 Out for Profit: Caribbean Veterinary Schools

-Some St. George’s grads let me know that one reason they went there is that it looked to be cheaper than the comparable cost at an out of state program.
+Some St. George’s grads let me know that one reason they went there is that the vet school cost looked to be cheaper than the comparable cost at an out-of-state program.

 The sticker prices that I could find on their websites would suggest this as well, with about $271,000 for St. George’s and $325,000 for Ross University.

-For some reason though, when I run into clients from these schools in my consulting business, the balances always seem to be way higher than they’re “supposed to be.”
+For some reason though, when I run into clients from these schools who pursue veterinary science in my consulting business, the balances always seem to be way higher than they’re “supposed to be.”
 Veterinarians are smothered in debt.

-The big distinction between these schools and those in the earlier 4 categories is that Caribbean schools are for profit.
-Someone not located in the Caribbean islands these schools are located in is making a killing off charging the students high prices for their education.
+The big distinction between these schools and those in the earlier four categories is that Caribbean schools are for profit.
+Someone outside of the Caribbean islands these schools are located in is making a killing off charging the students high prices for their education.

 I’ve seen multiple cases of Ross grads who owe over $500,000 for a veterinary degree.
 Many of the St. George’s grads that I’ve spoken with have owed over $400,000.